Service Level Agreement (SLA)

 < 95.0% 50% + right to terminate the agreement with immediate effect (exception to the 30-day rule in section 3 step 3 — severe SLA breach justifies immediate termination)

 The credit is calculated on the monthly fee actually invoiced for the affected service.
 The credit cannot exceed the invoiced monthly amount and cannot be converted to a cash payment.
-The credit is automatically deducted from the next invoice once the customer requests it in writing via info@skolkoll.se within 30 days from the end of the affected month.
+The credit is deducted from the next invoice once the customer requests it in writing via support@skolkoll.se within 30 days from the end of the affected month.

 6. Measurement and reporting